Witch Island: Gamage History

 Gamage began as Gamache of Norwegian origins.
 Rolla the Dane, a pirate, travelled from the north in search of lands and spoils.
 He arrived in France in 912 with another man named Inczar.
 They terrorized the people such that Charles the Simple relinquished part of Neustria to Rolla the Dane.
 Rolla granted landed estates to his accomplices, which included Inczar.
 These men dubbed the area, Normandy.
 Inczar received lands known as the Gamache Marshes.
 Over time, family members began bearing de Gamache as part of their names.

 Several generations later, two de Gamache brothers, came with William the Conqueror to England.
 By the 1300s, Sir William de Gamage of Royiade attained Coity Castle upon the death of Sir Laurence of Berkerolles of New Orchard.
 Sir Thomas Gamage, several generations later in, was the first to drop the "de" from his surname.
 From Sir Thomas, the Gamage family became known as "of Coity".

 Sir Robert Gamage and his wife, Joan, had two sons and 4 daughters.
 His eldest son, Sir John, married Wenlien, an heiress.
 They bore a single daughter, Barbara.
-Barbara was of considerable fortune with many suitors and a popular Lady-in-waiting to Elizabeth I. So much so, the queen married her to Robert Sidney, 1st Earl of Leicester.
+Barbara was of considerable fortune with many suitors and a popular lady-in-waiting to Elizabeth I, so much so, that the queen married her to Robert Sidney, 1st Earl of Leicester.
 When older his brother, Philip Sidney, died from injuries at the Battle of Zutphen, Robert became the heir to Robert Dudley, 1st Earl of Leicester.
 Barbara Sidney, Countess of Leicester and her husband had eleven children, all of whom survived.
 She lived and died in Penshurst Place; however, her death marked the end of the titled lineage of Gamage.

 Sir Robert Gamage's second son, Thomas, produced two children.
 Of their many great-grandchildren, three pairs of brothers, each named John and Thomas, existed.
 Which of these pairs landed in Massachusetts, no one knows.
 For certain, one Thomas was a rebel, potentially of the Monmouth Rebellion.
 He was convicted and sold to Ann Salop of Barbados.
 After serving his sentence, he joined his brother, John, in Massachusetts.